johnmark287/simple_shell/README.md

 ## Requirements

-simple_shell is designed to run in the `Ubuntu 14.04 LTS` linux environment and to be compiled using the GNU compiler collection v. `gcc 4.8.4` with flags`-Wall, -Werror, -Wextra, and -pedantic.`
+simple_shell, which is designed to run in the `Ubuntu 14.04 LTS` linux environment and is to be compiled using the GNU compiler collection v. `gcc 4.8.4` with flags`-Wall, -Werror, -Wextra, and -pedantic.`

 ## Installation

    - Clone this repository: `git clone "https://github.com/johnmark287/simple_shell.git"`
    - Change directories into the repository: `cd simple_shell`
    - Compile: `gcc -Wall -Werror -Wextra -pedantic *.c -o hsh`
-   - Run the shell in interactive mode: `./hsh`
+   - Run shell in the interactive mode: `./hsh`
    - Or run the shell in non-interactive mode: example `echo "pwd" | ./hsh`

 ## Usage